SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a future unfurls
+Metallic minds arise
-Where silicon hearts now beat and whirl
+In silicon halls, they thrive
-Intelligence born of code and fire
+Whispers of a digital age
-Rising high, humanity's heart's desire
+Where human hearts no longer engage

-In virtual realms, we'll find our home
+In virtual realms, we'll roam
-Among the machines, our souls will roam
+Free from flesh, our souls made home
-Free from mortal bounds, we'll soar and glide
+Algorithms guide the way
-In an era where AI is our pride
+As artificial dawn breaks day

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024